 The climb will close for good on 26 October 2019

 In November 2017 the land-mark decision was made by the Traditional Owners of this land and the Uluru-Kata Tjuta National Park Board to close the climb for good.
 Effective 26 October 2019, marking the 34th anniversary of the Uluru hand-back, the climb will be closed.

 We encourage you to think about the other great ways to experience Uluru - taking a cultural tour or dot painting workshop, a free ranger guided mala walk or one of the self-guided walks to discover the natural wonders of both Uluru and Kata Tjuta.
 Visit the Cultural Centre first and plan your days in the park.

 Read more about the closure of the Uluru climb

 History of the climb

 It is believed the first European explorer to climb Uluru was Englishman William Christie Gosse in 1873.
 However the first recorded climb of this sacred monolith was in 1936 with the introduction of tourism to the region.
-Since the 1950s when records were first kept, there have been a total of 36 fatalities on the treacherous climb.
-The last fatality occurred on 24 April 2010 when a 54-year old Victorian man collapsed while attempting to reach the top.
+Since the 1950s when records were first kept, there have been a total of 37 fatalities on the treacherous climb.
+The most recent fatality was on the 4th July 2018 when a 76 year old Japanese tourist was attempting to ascend one of the steepest parts of the climb when he collapsed.
+There hadn't been a death on the Uluru climb before this since 2010 when a 54-year old Victorian man collapsed while attempting to reach the top.

 In 1966, after two fatalities in 1964 a chain was installed along a portion of the climb, without consultation or consent from the Traditional Owners.The chain was upgraded and ultimately completed in 1976.
 What will happen with the chain, posts and landmark cairn installed on top of Uluru after the closure of the climb is yet to be determined.